DSaunders/ModelMatcher/README.md

 ## Non-default matching

-Match only the properties that are *not* set to the default value in the expected model.
+Check only the properties that are *not* set to the default value in the expected model.
 This saves you from specifying every property in the expected model even if it is not important.

 Single items: